leiapple/ML-IAPs_iron/README.md

 **AUTHOR**: <lei.zhang@rug.nl>

-This repo is associated with the publicaiton:
+This repo is associated with the publicaiton `arXiv:2307.10072v1`:
 The repo contains two parts:

 1. Training scripts of multiple machine learning interatomic potentials, including